LMS Selection Checklist for Dubai Businesses: 10 Key Questions

 Question 5: Can It Track Emiratization Progress Separately?

-Emiratization is no longer just about meeting quotas — it’s about building a sustainable national talent pipeline.
+Emiratization is no longer just about hiring — it’s about developing national talent into future leaders.

-• Generate reports that reflect real progression — including skills, certifications, and readiness for advancement
+• Track progression through skills, certifications, and readiness

 Most platforms claim to support this by allowing filters based on nationality.